material-icons/material-icons/README.md

 Unlike old repository, this repository for now includes only SVG files.
 If you need PNG files, please open issue on this repository and specify what size/color you need PNG files.

-Unfortunately some icons from version 3 are not available in updated version.
-Those icons are still available if you use this icon set with Iconify, but they are not included in this repository.
-List of icons that have disappeared:

-* system-update-alt

 ## Getting started